 - Being formulaic or 'off the shelf' rather than build something designed to align to client needs

-- Viewing the session / workshop as a single event rather than part of a true learning and development intervention
+- Viewing the session / workshop as a single event rather than part of a development journey

 - Having the facilitator as the 'star turn' rather than losing their ego and focusing on group outcomes

 - Using old material with out-of-date examples and case studies to demonstrate key points